-Currently, JavaScript is a general-purpose language.
-That is, it can be executed in a wide variety of environments.
+Today, JavaScript is a general-purpose language.
+This means it can be executed in a wide variety of environments.

-Traditionally, JavaScript has been closely associated with web development (and still is).
-But today we can use it in many other fields.
+Traditionally, JavaScript has been closely associated with web development (and it still is).
+But nowadays we can use it in many other areas.

-To execute JavaScript, we only need an interpreter that is capable of executing the code.
+To run JavaScript, we only need an interpreter capable of executing the code.

 The interpreter (or runtime) is a program that reads the source code and executes it directly, line by line.